cloudify-cosmo/docs.getcloudify.org/content/ops_guides/backup_restore_guide.md

 This is done in order to update the deployments to use new plugins(when upgrading to py2py3 plugins wagons).

-Firstly, upload new plugins, then execute:
+First, upload new plugins, then execute:

    **CLI**